panzerdp/dmitripavlutin.com/content/posts/108-variables-best-practices/index.md

 ---
 title: "5 Best Practices to Write Quality JavaScript Variables"
-description: "5 best practices to write quality JavaScript variables."
+description: "5 best practices on how to write quality JavaScript variables: prefer const, minimize scope, close to use place, and more."
 published: "2020-12-01T12:00Z"
 modified: "2020-12-01T12:00Z"
-thumbnail: "./images/cover-2.png"
+thumbnail: "./images/cover-4.png"
 slug: javascript-variables-best-practices
 tags: ['javascript', 'variable', 'clean code']
 recommended: ['javascript-modules-best-practices', 'javascript-arrow-functions-best-practices']
 type: post
 ---

 Variables are everywhere.
-Even if you're writing a small function, or writing a big application: you always declare, assign, and read variables.
+Even if you're writing a small function, or writing an application: you always declare, assign, and read variables.

-The ability to write variables with readability in mind is a good habit.

-So, if you'd like to improve the way you work with variables in JavaScript, and then enjoy the benefits of increased readability and maintainability of your code: then let's get started.
+Writing quality variables brings the benefits of increased readability and easier maintainability of your code.

-In this post, you'll read 5 best practices of how to declare and use JavaScript variables.
+In this post, you'll read 5 best practices of how to declare and use variables in JavaScript.

 ```toc
 ```